ADVERTISEMENT

 Posterior Epistaxis:

 Posterior epistaxis refers to bleeding from the posterior part of the nasal cavity (bleeding that occurs in the back of the nose).
 It is less common than anterior epistaxis.
-The venous plexus that is located in the posterior end of the inferior meatus in the nasal cavity is the woodruff plexus.
+The venous plexus in the posterior end of the inferior meatus in the nasal cavity is the woodruff plexus.
 Only about ten percent of cases of epistaxis are posterior epistaxis.
 Posterior epistaxis usually involves both nostrils.
 In these types of epistaxis, the blood can also flow backward and get swallowed or coughed up (hemoptysis).

 How to Diagnose Epistaxis?